BLavery/STM32F030F4P6-Arduino/README.md

 beyond toggling a LED!
 (No serial terminal.
 It's not connected at USB connector.
 And the HAL Driver software is too big, even if we used the TX/RX and USB Serial adapter.)

-There are three hacked-together lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
-These libraries are:
+There are several hacked-together lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
+These libraries (with example files) are:

  - __SerialBB__ - a simple software (bit-bang) duplex serial driver, default 19200.
       So a terminal can be used.
 TXD/RXD ie PA9/PA10.
  - __WireBB__ - a limited software I2C driver.
 1-byte data write only.
 PA5/PA6.
  - __oledf030f4__ - a basic driver for the ubiquitous '0.96" I2C SSD1306 Oled' display, using WireBB.
       So we can see some output.
 Derived out of Daniel Turton's OzOled project 2014/2015.
+ - __ADXL345-030f4__ - "Proof of concept" of I2C input device operating on WireBB instead of original Wire.

 Quality = hacked together, code not even tidied up yet.
 But they are working.
 Code size = comfortable in our tiny flash space.
 The library code is intentionally minimal - just enough to get the job done, of being able to "talk" to this board.
-(Enhancement to add buffered uart TX, or the rest of Wire functionality might be useful.)
 These libraries were intended for exactly this target (arduino ide / STM32F030F4P6) and no thought was made to adapting to other purposes.
 (Which may be quite practical, though.
 Feel welcome!)